denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Catch Block
 Finally Block
 ```
 #### Applying Effectively Final

-While resources are often created in the try-with- resources statement, it is possible to declare them ahead of time, provided they are marked ``final`` or effectively final.
+While resources are often created in the try-with-resources statement, it is possible to declare them ahead of time, provided they are marked ``final`` or effectively final.

 ```java
 11: public static void main(String... xyz) {